JacobCote/EasyMD/README.md

 EasyMD uses the CUDA toolkit for GPU acceleration if available.
 ## Roadmap

-- [ ] Add an analysis tool for trajectory
+- [ ] Add an analysis tool documentation
-- [ ] Add simulated annealing simulations
+- [ ] Add simulated annealing documentation
 - [ ] Add possibility to install via pip
-- [ ] Add support for multiple DNA chains
 - [ ] add support for multiple ligands
+- [ ] Molecular dynamics based ligand docking

 See the [open issues](https://github.com/JacobCote/EasyMD/issues) for a full list of proposed features (and known issues).